 In 1930, Dupont Company invented the synthetic rubber used for manufacturing different surfing gear, and in 1951, the first-ever neoprene wetsuit was created.
 The neoprene material that they used was similar in many ways to natural rubber — it’s durable, bouncy, weather-proof, and water-resistant; however, there are many problems that come with neoprene such as its manufacturing process, as well as its sources.

 Neoprene is made by melting polychloroprene rubber chips mixed with foaming ingredients and coloring pigments such as black, then it’s baked in an oven to expand.
 After baking, the gas bubbles it produced make neoprene a good insulating material.

-Although neoprene from petroleum is generally safe to wear and get contact with the skin, it’s a non-biodegradable material.
-Sourcing and manufacturing it poses harmful risks to the environment, as well as your health.
+Although neoprene from petroleum is generally safe to wear and get contact the skin, it’s a non-biodegradable material.
+Sourcing and manufacturing pose harmful risks to the environment, as well as your health.

 This means that if you live nearby a neoprene manufacturing plant or you’re constantly exposed to its fumes because you work inside its factory, you could be at risk of developing cancer in the long term.
 Meanwhile, short-term exposure may cause health hazards such as respiratory problems, dizziness, chest pains, skin irritation, headache, and reduced blood pressure.